pringshia/machinate/README.md

 * ✨ Instantly launch your app in any given state.
 * 🤓 Heavy emphasis on developer experience.
 Your time and sanity are respected.
 * 🚼 Baked in best practices.
 Guardrails for guidance.
 * 🍞 Dead simple.
 Plain javascript objects.
+Minimal boilerplate.
 * 🛠 High quality tooling.

 # Install